MIT-LCP/physionet-build/GuideForNewDevelopers.md

   - Run: `python3 manage.py resetdb` to reset the database with the latest applied migrations.

   - Run: `python3 manage.py loaddemo` to load the demo fixtures set up example files.

+  - Run: `python3 manage.py compilestatic` to compile the css files

 ### 1.1.10 Start the server(Finally)